edjubert/le-dix/README.md

-# Croissants
+# Le Dix
-A 10 keys keyboard layout in a shape of a croissant
+A 10 keys keyboard layout

 ## Conception
 The main idea is to create a 10 keys keyboard usable for a day to day usage.